 The COVID-19 pandemic has shaken the Panamanian economy, and it is unclear how fast it will recover.
-Agricultural production in Panama only represents 2.3 percent of the Gross Domestic Product (GDP).
-Therefore, Panama is dependent of foreign food and feed.
+The Gross Domestic Product (GDP) of Panama contracted 17.9% in 2020.
+However, The World Bank forecasts real GDP growth of 9.9% in 2021 and then convergence to a potential growth rate of about 5%.
+Agricultural production in Panama only represents 2.3 percent of the GDP.
+The economy of Panama is centered on a highly developed service sector (75%).
+Therefore, Panama is dependent on foreign food and feed.
 Panama imports 60% of all its food and agricultural product needs from the United States.